timescale/docs/_partials/_migrate_dump_postgresql.md

 </Procedure>

-## Align the source and target database versions and extensions
+## Align the extensions on the source and target
 <Procedure>

 <MigrationSetupDBConnectionPostgresql />